infinispan/infinispan-server/maven-repository/src/main/resources/README.md

 JBoss JDG Maven Repository
 ==========================

-This archive contains Maven repository artifacts for JBoss Data Grid 6.0.0.
+This archive contains Maven repository artifacts for JBoss Data Grid ${project.version}.
+This repository should be used in conjunction with at least version 6.0.1 of JBoss EAP's Maven repository.

 Installation (Option 1) - Local File System
 --------------------------------